vertighel/examples/README.md

 examples
 ========

-copy of gists examples made with d3.js and jquery
+Copy of gists examples made with d3.js and jquery